FluffyMaguro/SC2_Coop_Overlay/README.md

 # Other notes
 * The overlay targets Windows 10.
 It might not work correctly on older versions of windows (black background under overlay).
+You can try enabling aero theme, it might help.
 * Some anti-virus programs are very sensitive to packaged python apps.
 If you have issues, add an exception for the file and the directory.
 * Kills are shown for top 5 units only (this can by changed in HTML).
 * You can edit the layout .html file.
 Changing its style through CSS or other formatting with javascript.